0xh34z/k3s-setup-script/README.md

   1. ssh (username)@(host or ip)
   2. type the password and enter

+get the script + exec
-  sudo nano script.sh (paste the file into it) sudo chmod +x script.sh sudo ./script.sh
+  1. sudo nano script.sh (paste the file into it)
+  2. sudo chmod +x script.sh
+  3. sudo ./script.sh